Action Needed: Support Immigration Reform

 After more than a

-decade of debate, Congress is a critical phase for comprehensive immigrate
+decade of debate, Congress is at a critical phase for comprehensive immigrate

-reform In order for the construction industry priorities to be included,
+reform.
+In order for the priorities of the construction industry to be

 their Members of Congress immediately.